 4. Product Documentation

 This is a space that is not explored as much.
-But I strongly believe that guided walkthroughs are the next generation training manuals for applications.
+But I strongly believe that guided walkthroughs are the next generation of training manuals for applications.

 5. Step-by-step Change Management